Release Canine LLC is located in Phoenix, Arizona.

 "Our relationship with our dogs has to be one of trust and respect.
 When these are given from both dog and human, an incredible bond can be built."

 Shortly after starting to teach agility, Rosey had an iliopsoas injury that pulled her from competition.
-It was through her injury that she taught me about rehabilitation, sports injuries, and eventually canine massage.
+It was through her injury that she taught me about rehabilitation, sports injuries, canine massage, and ultimately the love in competing in Scent Work.
 I attended the Rocky Mountain School of Animal Acupressure and Massage in Spring 2016 and became certified as a Canine Therapeutic Massage Therapist (CTMT), and Advanced Canine Massage Therapist (ACMT).

 Dogs use their noses every day, it's time that we let them use their noses for fun!
 I teach scent work based on operant conditioning and positive reinforcement.
 I believe that this is the quickest and strongest way to introduce odor to all types of dogs.
 Plus, they love it!